Muskan-saraf/industry5-site/docs/index.md

   const blogPosts = Object.entries(blogFiles).map(([path, module]) => {
-    // If you want to parse front matter or do something else, do it here.
-    // For now, just log the module: console.log("Module for:", path, module);
+    // If you want to parse front matter or do something else, do it here. console.log("Module for:", path, module);

-    // Return a simplified object or do nothing: return { path };
+    return { path };
   });